DPCscience/SFSI/inst/md/selection_index.md

 <div id="SGSI&SPSIcv" />

-### 4. Accuracy of the Sparse phenotypic vs Sparse genotypic SS using cross-validation
+### 4. Accuracy of the penalized phenotypic vs penalized genotypic SI using cross-validation

 The performance of the index is assessed by its accuracy of selection which varies according to the penalization parameter lambda.